meg-gutshall/vc-rust-learning-cohort/README.md

 ## Usage

+Fork this repository to make the VC Rust Learning Cohort your own!

+- Adjust the pace of the schedule to suit your needs
-Fork this repository to track your own progress through the curriculum.
+- Track your own progress through the curriculum by checking off reading, code, and video tasks as you finish them
+- Keep a list of cohort learning materials at hand
+- Plus, more resources as the repo is updated

 ## Curriculum